Last Updated: October, 2025

 There will be no way to isolate and search on delayed listings - they are fully active listings in the MLS and will be designated as such.
 The only difference between a regular and delayed listing is the lack of distribution by the MLS to IDX and 3rd party syndication sites during the delayed period.

 Stellar MLS does not have the system changes in place at this time.
-We will implement the changes before the September 30, 2025 deadline.
+We will implement them on September 16, 2025.

 Public marketing by the listing office IS allowed during the delay period, including posting on the company's website.